 And anything wrong with DNS server, Cause temporary glitch where DNS server fails to translate the Hostname/IP address.
-As results, the web (Chrome) browser unable to display web pages or we are unable to connect to the internet.
+As result, the web (Chrome) browser unable to display web pages or we are unable to connect to the internet.

-Fix DNS server is not responding on windows 10
+Fix DNS server is not responding on Windows 10

-Start with Basic Restart the router, Modem and your PC.
+Start with Basic Restart the router, modem, and your PC.